minoot7/Indexing-Natural-Disasters-and-Outbreaks/README.md

 **COVID-19**:
 We relied on the aggregated data from [Jonh Hopkins Resourse Center](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data) for COVID-19.
 Jonh Hopkins update their data daily.
 We collected [covid data](./data/california_covid.csv) on the most recent data as of October 17, 2020.
 [Wildfire data](./data/fire_data.csv) were collected from [Cal Fire](https://www.fire.ca.gov) on October 17, 2020.
 Some data were updated using [InciWeb](https://inciweb.nwcg.gov) and [San Francisco Chronicle Fire Tracker](https://www.sfchronicle.com/projects/california-fire-map/) during our exploratory analysis.
-Earthquake data were obtained from [Center for Engineering Strong Motion Data](https://strongmotioncenter.org/) for the lastest as of October 19, 2020.
+Earthquake data were obtained from [Center for Engineering Strong Motion Data](https://strongmotioncenter.org/) for the latest as of October 19, 2020.
 All three datasets were combined into a single dataset that represents all events per county-level.
 In order to summarize them to the county-level, fire data and earthquake data needed to be manipulated slightly differently (the covid dataset is already represented per county).
 <a id = fire_data> </a>
 **Wildfire**: